josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

 </CalloutPlusQuote>

-Any time it seems like complexity has disappeared, it's almost certainly because it moved somewhere else, where there's a new and different set of tradeoffs.
+When things seem to get better and simpler, we're actually just experiencing the _upside_ of some architectural decision.
+That decision, whatever it was, has downsides elsewhere; some other part of the chain, further away from our view, is now also more complex than it used to be.

 Don't get me wrong; that's still usually a good thing.
-The new set is often (though not always) preferable to the old set.
+The new set of tradeoffs is often (though not always) preferable to the old set.
+A mess in the basement is better than a mess in the living room.

-Regardless, though: we should be incredibly wary of any product that claims it's eliminated the complexity—destroyed it, removed it, turned it into nothing—without acknowledging it had to go _somewhere_, and whatever technique is being used to obscure it will unavoidably create its own downsides.
+Regardless, though: we should be incredibly skeptical of any product that claims it's eliminated the complexity—destroyed it, removed it, turned it into nothing—without acknowledging it had to go _somewhere_, and that other drawbacks are created by shifting it to that new location.

 Problems in tech don't _vanish_; they just _move_.